A Guide to Managing Your School’s Equipment Room

 While using asset management software is a great first step, here are some more equipment room tips designed to help equipment managers and equipment assistants streamline this process.

-1. Establish an efficient check-in and check-out system
+1. Establish an efficient check-in, checkout, and reservation system

 2. Track inventory regularly